-The mean pay gap has decreased from 32.0% to 27.1% when compared to last year.
-The median pay gap has increased from -0.84% to 8.4%.
-The reason for this is having more younger (under 23 years of age) casual female employees, resulting in lowering the median hourly rate to £9.41, versus the male median hourly rate of £10.27.
+The mean pay gap has slightly increased from 27.1% to 28.16% from last year's report.
+The median pay gap has decreased from the previous year from 8.4% to 4.47%.
+The reason for the gap remains the higher number of younger casual female employees, resulting in lowering the median hourly rate to £11.75, versus the male median hourly rate of £12.30.

-The median bonus gap has decreased from 38.1% to 34.8%.
-The mean bonus gap has increased from 61.6% to 65.8%.
-The bonus gap is due to the payment of bonuses being higher overall for males, with this higher total being split between 41 male employees receiving a bonus, compared to 95 females receiving a bonus.
+Our mean bonus gap has increased from 65.8% to 69.97%.
+This is due to the payment of bonus being higher overall for the males, with this higher total being split between 41 male employees receiving bonus, compared to 85 females receiving bonus.
+The median bonus gap has increased from 34.8% to 40.09%.